Sessions

 Each session is 1-on-1 with the physical therapist and is a hands-on, whole-body approach -- first with an initial evaluation and then with manual therapy and exercise.
 Treatment is specific to how the patient presents.

 The benefit of coming to the office is having PT equipment that is readily available to use.
-There is also a pulley weight machine with pull-up bar, kettlebells, Pilates Reformer machine, and mounted wall stall bars.
+There is also a pulley weight machine with pull-up bar, TRX straps, Pilates Reformer, kettlebells, and mounted wall stall bars.
+Wall mirrors are also set up to assist with form.

 -